kstain/pandora/README.md

 <img src="image/settings-network.png" width=260/>

 Add these two ports.
-You may change change host port if there's any conflict.
+You may change change the host ports if there's any conflict.

 <img src="image/ports.png" width=600/>